Pr0xximity999/Quartz/content/Personal-projects/Hack The Box/Boxes/4 Browsed - Medium box.md

 # Second website
 i can run `fetch()` to try and access local files, but CORS blocked it…it says something about `browsedinternals.htb`.

-hat website runs a gitea server. version 1.24.5 it also hosts an api on /api, but thats proabably just built into the gitea server
+that website runs a gitea server. version 1.24.5 it also hosts an api on /api, but thats proabably just built into the gitea server

 username of the server/linux machine is `larry`.